hal3/ciml/labs/lab6-svms/README.md

 As you can see, this data fails horribly.

-**QUESTION C:** There are a lot of red support vectors on the red side of the decision boundary.
+**QUESTION C:** There are a lot of red support vectors on the blue side of the decision boundary.
 Why?

 However, now we can get some mileage out of polynomial kernels: